nsarode/llm_rag_chatbot/Readme.md

 ```
 # Learnings

 - Good prompt engineering skill is the most critical component to project like this.
-Being very explicit, assertive ("make sure", "never") and extremely specific takes practice and revisions
+Being very explicit (background, expectations), assertive ("make sure", "never") and **extremely** specific with the details (desired outcome, format, style etc) takes practice and continuous revisions
-- Just like prompt engineering, building Cypher queries is part art (though I am relying on my llm agent to create queries, it was needed for creating examples queries for it within the prompt template for context i.e. few-shot prompting )
+- Leveraging llm agents to create complex Cypher queries is breathtaking to see, however for the purpose of few-shot prompting, example queries are needed within the prompt template for context.
+For that a solid understanding of the data model at hand is paramount
+- LangChain agents can also run python code (not just chaining components and/or methods)
-- `ptpython` with its Emacs like interface makes testing on terminal a cinch
+- Leveraging REPL tool like `ptpython` with its Emacs like interface makes testing half-baked code on the terminal a cinch
+- Existing functionalities I didn't know before
+    - `np.argmin` function returns index of minimum value within an input array
+    - `from typing import Any` allows for flexibility in creating a thowaway variable that can be used by the llm agent

 # Disclosure and precautions